Megabit/Blazorise/docs/_docs/components/text.md

 ### TextChanged mode

-By default the TextChanged event will be raised only when component loses focus.
-To override default behaviour of TextChanged event you must set the `ChangeTextOnKeyPress` to true on application start.
+By default the TextChanged event will be raised on every keypress.
+To override default behaviour of `TextChanged` event and to disable the change on every keypress you must set the `ChangeTextOnKeyPress` to `false` on application start.
+After setting it to `false` the event will be raised only after the input loses focus.

 ```cs
 public void ConfigureServices( IServiceCollection services )